parcel-bundler/website/src/plugin-system/authoring-plugins.md

 the Parcel team about it.
 Avoid trying to get information yourself from other sources, especially from the file system.

+{% warning %}

+Parcel [does not support ES Modules](https://github.com/parcel-bundler/parcel/issues/7639).
+The code examples in the "Plugin System" section assume that your code gets finally transpiled to use the [syntax of CommonJS modules](https://github.com/parcel-bundler/parcel/issues/7639#issuecomment-1356480914).
+If you write your plugins in vanilla javascript, use CommonJS directly.

+{% endwarning %}

 ## Loading configuration

 Many plugins will need to load configuration of some kind from the user’s project.
 In some cases, the compiler or tool the plugin is wrapping will have a config loading mechanism built in.
 In other cases, you’ll need to create a config file format for your plugin.